IBM/itaa-markdown/README.md

 ⚠️ Warning: Do not close the browser window after the Export request has been submitted!
 The URL of your GitHub Pages will be returned when the export is completed.

-💡 Tip: You can continue to work in Cognitive Architect while your Export request is being processed.
+💡 Tip: You can continue to work in IBM IT Architect Assistant while your Export request is being processed.

 If you did not see or get the URL, your GitHub Pages can typically be accessed via: